HornsAndHooves/pg_saurus/README.markdown

 ## Environment notes

-PgSaurus was tested with Rails 4.0.x, Ruby 2.1.2.
+PgSaurus v3 was tested with Rails 4.2, Ruby 2.2.4.
+For Rails 4.1, use PgSaurus v2.5+.

-NOTE: JRuby is not yet supported.
+NOTE: JRuby is not supported.
 The current ActiveRecord JDBC adapter has its own Rails4-compatible method named "create_schema" which conflicts with this gem.

 ## Schemas